ashwinreddy/blog/_notes/Public/Works/Antifragile.md

 > I want to live happily in a world I don't understand. -- Taleb

-_Antifragile: Things That Gain from Disorder_ is a book by Nassim Taleb, about how systems deal with [[Chaos]] and  [[Black Swan]]s.
-Broadly, there are three categories of systems.
+_Antifragile: Things That Gain from Disorder_ is a book by Nassim Taleb, about how systems deal with [[Chaos]] and  Black Swans.
+Broadly, there are three categories of systems on a spectrum.

 |Type|Figure|Meaning|
 |-------|-----|--------|